 small rooftop terrace 45m²

-White Silver birch trunks emerge from a slate-grey Urbis bowl at the terrace's far end, mulched with a mound of carmine cobbles, which reiterate the stone's lilac hues.
-The space beyond the tree is annexed to a guests' bedroom, providing a small, L-shaped area with informal seating.
-Sizeable raised beds enhance sense of depth and vital scale within the roof terrace, while their angularity and pattern echo the apices of pitched rooftops in the backdrop.
-A bespoke bench design fits perfectly into this elevation, detailed in solid Iroko and stainless steel columns, amid architectural terrace planting featuring a trio of Corkscrew hazels, underplanted with Astelia and Carex sedges.
+White Silver birch trunks emerge from a slate-grey Urbis bowl at the terrace's far end, mulched with a natural mound of carmine cobbles which reiterate the paving's lilac hues.
+The space beyond the tree is annexed to a guests' bedroom, providing a small L-shaped area with informal seating.
+Sizeable raised beds enhance sense of depth and vital scale within the roof terrace, while their angularity and pattern echo the apices of local pitched rooftops in the backdrop.
+A bespoke bench design fits perfectly into this elevation, detailed in solid Iroko and stainless steel columns, alongside architectural terrace planting featuring Corkscrew hazels, Mountain Astelia and Carex sedges.

-A contemporary, bluestone dining table fits snugly within the gridded paving surface, its uprights align perfectly onto the lilac pavers.
+A contemporary bluestone dining table fits snugly within the gridded paving surface, its uprights align perfectly onto the lilac pavers.
 These minimalist design details, crafted by associating streamlined shapes with vertical accents, form a trademark we continually include when developing city penthouse garden designs.
 The south-facing rooftop is nestled right above Stamford Bridge football stadium, where a series of planters features a myriad of herbs and a Lemon tree.
-Situated by the kitchen, this roof terrace produces hand-picked, fresh seasonal verdure for cooking, while a Silver birch is repeated from the main terrace as a focal point, in a layout which provides a sanctuary for all-important London wildlife, with scented spurts of floral nectar.
+Situated by the kitchen, this roof terrace produces fresh seasonal verdure, hand-picked for home cooking, while a Silver birch tree is repeated from the main roof terrace as a focal point, in a layout which provides a sanctuary for wildlife, with its scented spurts of floral nectar.